 - Measure your ingredients with a Digital scale for accuracy

-- Use high protein content bread flour for the best results, I am using 12% protein content flour
+- Use high protein content bread flour for the best results, I use 12% protein content flour.

-- While heating the milk, water, butter, salt, sugar mixture make sure that sugar and salt fully dissolves
+- While heating the milk, water, butter, salt, and sugar mixture, make sure that the sugar and salt fully dissolve.

 - Please note that you might need slightly more or less egg - and that is normal - depending on the flour you use and how much you dried the mixture while cooking it.
 Pay very close attention to the consistency while mixing the egg in and apply the V shape test.

-- While baking, do not use a fan in your oven, it can encourage cracks on your choux
+- While baking, do not use the fan setting on your oven as it can encourage cracks in your choux buns, and do not open the oven door for the first 30 minutes.

 Llyod